Registration Eligibility Requirements for Dietitians

 - Permitting DIs, CPs and DPDs to implement accredited ISPPs to prepare graduates with verification statements to sit for CDR's registration exam.

-- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees or overseas dietitians into ISPPs without a didactic verification statement.
+- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees into ISPPs without a didactic verification statement.

 All accredited supervised practice programs are listed in the Online Directory of Dietetics Programs.